vitalyisaev2/concurrent_set/README.md

 * `LazySyncSet` expectedly showed the best results in benchmarks performing set mutations (write, delete).
 * When it comes to read-only method `Contains`, `CoarseGrainedSyncSet` wins because it acts as wait-free data structure (due to `sync.RWMutex`), and it's faster than optimistic implementations because it doesn't need to *validate* the discovered node.
-* Unfortunately I wasn't able to debug `NonBlockingSyncSet`.
-See my comments to `set_nonblocking.go`.